Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 ![alt text](ScreenShots/Nano.png)

 Paste your copied hash.
-Ctrl+Z to Exit the text editor and Y to save changes.
+Ctrl+Z to exit the text editor and Y to save changes.
 Name your file "jonhash.txt".

 ![alt text](<ScreenShots/Nano w jon pass.png>)

 Run the "ls" command to verify that the hash txt file is in your working directory.

+You may also run the "cat jonhash.txt" command to verify that the txt file was created properly.

 ![alt text](<ScreenShots/ls with jonhash.png>)